 High-Fiber Foods and Fiber SupplementsDietary fiber, the kind found in whole grains, vegetables and fruits, is an important part of a nutritious diet.
 In fact, fiber has been proven to play a role in reducing the risk of heart disease and diabetes.
 It can also help relieve constipation and promote healthy weight management.
 But, because fiber slows the rate at which the stomach empties, Dahmer cautions that it may also slow the rate at which medications are absorbed, resulting in lower blood levels of certain prescriptions, such as antibiotics.
 This effect is magnified with fiber supplements like Metamucil and Citrucel.

 It’s important to understand that the average American doesn’t get the recommended daily amount of dietary fiber from the food they eat.
 Talk to your physician about your fiber intake and whether you take a fiber supplement.
 It is unlikely that you need to avoid high-fiber foods, but you may need to adjust when you take your supplement and medication(s).

 Manage Medications Responsibly

-Any time a doctor adds a medication to your regimen, be sure to inform them of all prescription drugs, over-the-counter (OTC) medications and dietary supplements you are already taking to ensure everything fulfills its intended purpose and to minimize the possibility of interactions.
+Any time a doctor adds a medication to your regimen, inform them of all prescription drugs, over-the-counter (OTC) medications and dietary supplements you are already taking to ensure everything fulfills its intended purpose and to minimize the possibility of adverse reactions.

 You don’t always have to swear off a particular type of food just because it may interact with your medications.
 To explore how specific medicines interact with common foods, other drugs, alcohol and even herbal supplements, use the drug interactions checker on Drugs.com.

-Dr. Dahmer offers one last tip to caregivers and seniors alike: Take medications with plenty of water to help aid absorption and reduce stomach upset.
+Lastly, Dahmer offers one more tip to family caregivers and seniors alike: Take medications with plenty of water to help aid absorption and reduce stomach upset.